dhaDang/cse15l-lab-reports/labReport3.md

 **sources:**
 chat gbt!
 I used chat gbt (https://chat.openai.com/) and asked it for any useful and interesting grep options for inspiration.
 The prompt I gave it was "hello!
-Can I have some useful grep commands"
+Can I have some useful grep commands" (Please see the page below for the prompt I gave it and the output it created for me!)

 <img width="400" alt="Screen Shot 2023-05-18 at 1 17 36 PM" src="https://github.com/dhaDang/cse15l-lab-reports/assets/130107069/74b70257-3059-4b9c-be7a-491fef9aacfa">